gdarko/digital-license-manager/readme.txt

 Any contributions are welcome!
 Feel free to submit pull requests or report issues.

 * <a href="https://github.com/gdarko/digital-license-manager">Digital License Manager on Github</a>

+### 👏 Acknowledgements

+This plugin was early fork of License Manager for WooCommerce by Drazen Bebic and WPExperts.
+However, nowadays, the code has been completely rewritten in order to modernize it and provide better support, stability and new features.

+Other acknowledgments: Micromodal, Tom-Select, Flatpickr, defuse/PHP-Encryption, spipu/html2pdf, tecnickcom/tcpdf, 10quality/wp-query-builder, ignitekit/wp-notices.

+Props to <a href="https://profiles.wordpress.org/pondermatic/">@pondermatic</a> for contributing to our plugin.

 ### ✔ Important Note